 On 15 March, Prime Minister Scott Morrison banned cruise ships that had sailed from foreign ports from docking in Australia for 30 days.

-As of 28 March, this ban has been extended unil 15 June.
-In compliance, luxury liners including P&O and Carnival Cruises have suspended their operations until 16 June.
+Since then the ban has been extended until 17 September.
+In compliance, luxury liners including P&O and Carnival Cruises have suspended their operations until 2 December.

-Travellers who are impacted by these impacted cancellations are being compensated with 100% future cruise credit.
+Travellers who are impacted by these cancellations are being compensated with future cruise credit.
 This can be used on cruises as far into the future as 2022.

 Bookings for travel beyond the suspension dates are still available, and many fee waivers are still in place.
 This means that some future bookings can be cancelled up to 48 hours prior to sailing.
 And if you choose to rebook, generally, any decrease in price will be refunded to the traveller in the form of credit.
 If the new cruise cost is higher, travellers will have to pay the difference.

 |Cruise||Which cruises are eligible?||When do I have to use my credit by?||When's the cut-off for free changes?|

 |P&O||Cruises departing by 8 January 2021||Use by 31 December 2021|